evanarlian/ml/src/yolo/readme.md

 * find bottleneck in training

 # TODO now
-* best course of action:
-    * freeze for 1 epoch, check result (DOING)
-    * train on fully untrained model
+* train on real imagenet, maybe from vast.ai, tensordock, lambdalabs
-    * revert the eye code and prevent inf/nan with clamp or whatever
+* learn putting weights on the internet and local files? learn to use callbacks or some sort
+* damn lightning seem to be so good when handling this mess (logging etc)
+*
-    * see others impl
+* best course of action: see others impl
-* infinity problem is not solved by using 1 boolean force,
-* boolean forcing may create a dumb network, since latter B is not trained
+* check on model reshaping (i initially only use 30 <=> 20 on linear layer), maybe check on official wongkinyiu + ultralytics
+* use different backbone (IMAGENET pretrained backbone)
+* check on the
 * wandb log image
-* check on model reshaping (i initially only use 30 <=> 20 on linear layer), maybe check on official wongkinyiu + ultralytics
-* try torchmetric's mAP first, torchmetrics map on a batch??

 # Questions